 Remote and hybrid workers: People who are employed by larger companies, but have the flexibility to work wherever they wish.
 They may prefer to get out of the house and add variety to their work week.

-What are the benefits of coworking?
+What are the benefits of coworking in Dallas?